 SWCI has a team of Independent Living Specialist ready to support you to become more self-determined in daily life.
 All of our services are available in our 5 county region and are free of charge to you.
-Please call Olivia DePablo at 970.903.0159 for more information and to be referred to one of our Specialists.
+Please call our office at 970.259.1672 for more information and to be referred to one of our Specialists.

-Southwest Center is pleased to announce the launching Southwest Rides, a fully ADA accessible transportation service.
-Southwest Rides will operate during regular business hours Monday through Friday.
-Our Southwest rides website is under construction and will be made available to community in the near future.
+Southwest Center is pleased to offer Southwest Rides, a fully ADA accessible transportation service.
 For more information about Southwest Rides please call us at 970.946.0232

 SWCI partners with the local Aging and Disability Resource Centers (ADRC) and Single Entry Point (SEP) in all 5 counties to provide Community Transition Services (CTS) through the HCBS Medicaid waivers.
 CTS is based on the belief that individuals can live successfully in the community with the appropriate supports and services.
 If you have lived in a long-term care facility for 90 days or more, are Medicaid enrolled, and are willing to move to housing in the community, you may be eligible for Community Transition Services free of charge through the Colorado Choice Transitions (CCT) program.
 CCT provides assistance to help long-term care residents relocate into the community using available home and community-based services to support the transition.
 Please call Michelle Liemandt at 970.903.5993 for more information.

 Whether you are looking for your first job or getting a new one, SWCI can help.
 Our Employment Specialists work closely with transition age youth and adults to assess your interests and skills, support you to find services through the local Department of Vocational Rehabilitation (DVR) and to find jobs in your community.
-Please contact Rick Jarvis, Employment Specialist, at 970.903.5909 for more information or to schedule an appointment.
+Please contact our office at 970.259.1672 for more information or to schedule an appointment.

 Our Youth Services program is designed to support youth with disabilities as they transition to adult life.
 Youth Specialists collaborate with local schools districts, the Department of Vocational Rehabilitation and other non-profits to serve youth 14-24 with disabilities.

 Come join our youth movement!
 SWCI is looking for youth to join our Youth Advisory Council to help guide our programs!
-Please contact Jason Armstrong, Assistant Director at 970.903.5876 for more details about this opportunity or to get more information about our Youth Services program.
+Please contact Nathan Nau at 970.259.1672 for more details about this opportunity or to get more information about our Youth Services program.

 Affordable, accessible housing is an essential part of Independent living and can be hard to locate in our region.
 SWCI has updated local housing availability resources as well as a list of local organizations that provide housing assistance.
 Our Housing Voucher Coordinator maintains various subsidized housing vouchers provided through state and federal funding.